 - Go with the flow.
 Let the boat run between the strokes.
 You don’t have to be paddling frantically all the time!

-Don’t forget, the best way to learn is to do it.
+Don’t forget, the best way to learn how to paddle a canoe is to do it.
 If you’re not confident enough to head out on your own, take a look at Paddle Awards to get you started on your canoeing journey!